 The importance and influence of the science of public health in today’s society is clearly evident by the increasing number of degree-granting progams in the U.S. Each institution sets its own goals to help outline its mission related to public health.
 Some set core values to guide its faculty and students.
 The Harvard School of Public Health lists several core values; here is my favorite:

 “Public health has the responsibility to improve and protect the health of all populations, especially the most vulnerable of these-children, the elderly, the poor, and the underserved.”

-The article I highlighted in my January 17th post deserves more in-depth discussion.
 Not only do Kaplan and Kerby outline the healthcare and society costs associated with gun violence, they very succinctly state the impact on poor and minority communities in the U.S. They even discuss the role of exposure – kids growing up in a violent community – and the need to break that cycle.
 There are some who read this data and immediately want to blame the communities most affected!!

 We know that STDs have a greater impact in poor and minority communities.
 So education and outreach is concentrated there – where it is needed.
 Do the same proponents of blaming vulnerable populations also blame them for the disparities in the incidence of STDs??
 They may, but perhaps not as vocally since they understand that risk may spread, particularly in a climate where interracial relationships have become more accepted.
 Perhaps with gun violence, it is easy to assume a neutral position since they separate themselves from at risk neighborhoods and therefore the violence may not directly affect them.
 Some may even go so far as to say or imply that the U.S. should let these underserved communities ‘kill themselves off.’